artusi/iquizzz/README.md

 ## More info

 - I thought about using REDUX but it seemed like I was over engineering things.
-You can check branch `quiz-redux`if you want

 ## Questions

 - Just ask me rafael.artusi@gmail.com :wink